 It’s now harder than ever to find a place that can still develop film.
-What do you do when you find a stash of 35mm film rolls in your parents’ photos when they’re downsizing?
-What if you shoot digital photos now, but really want to get started shooting with film?
+What do you do when you find a stash of 35mm film rolls in your downsizing parents’ photos?
+Do you shoot digital photos now, but want to get started shooting with film?
 Or do you bring disposable cameras to the beach after a costly phone fumble?

 Watch out for the difference between developed and undeveloped 35mm negative film.
-Strips of brown or black and white images in groups of 4 – 6 are negatives and they can be scanned.
+Strips of brown or black and white images in groups of four to six are negatives that can be scanned.
 Any film still inside a metal or plastic cartridge MUST BE developed.
-If you try and open it on your own you will expose it to light and ruin the images.
+If you open unprocessed film, you will expose it to light and ruin the images.

-After you’ve confirmed you do indeed have an old roll of undeveloped 35mm camera film (or even an APS canister!) you might be asking, “Where can I get this film developed?”
+After confirming that you have an old roll of undeveloped 35mm camera film (or even an APS canister), you might be asking, “Where can I get this film developed?”

 How the Pros Develop Film

-Developing film is costly due to the labor, chemicals, and equipment used.
-Traditional film processing happens in a lab or a darkroom.
+Developing film is pricey due to the labor, chemicals, and equipment.
+Traditional film processing takes place in a darkroom or photo lab.
 Commercial film labs often use large, automated machines that run strips of film through a series of timed chemical baths.

 Many purists prefer the darkroom, where a person manually runs the film through a similar chemical process.
-As the film develops, the photos it’s captured will start to appear like magic.
+As the film develops, the photos captured on it will start to appear like magic.
 The developed film is then rinsed and hung out to dry.